Sold goods for Cash Journal Entry

 What is the journal entry for the cash sale?

-Journal entry for cash sales will have
+Journal entries for cash sales will have

-- Cash on debit side and
+- Cash on the debit side and

-- Sales on Credit side
+- Sales on the credit side

 Here, the sales account represents the goods or inventory of the business.